Edie Farwell, Co-Founder and Director

 Stephen Leslie, Sustainable Farming

 Stephen Leslie owns Cedar Mountain Farm at Cobb Hill Ecovillage.
 Along with is wife, Kerry Gawalt, and daughter Maeve, he manages a small dairy herd of Jersey cows and a horse-powered community supported agriculture (CSA) market garden.
-Stephen leads our Farm Program.
+In parallel, Stephen leads our Farm Program.

 Stephen is an author, artist, and Ashtanga Yoga teacher.
 In March 2013, his book titled “The New Horse-Powered Farm: Tools and Systems for the Small-Scale Sustainable Market Grower” was published by Chelsea Green.
 The New York Times featured an article on Stephen and his book.
 In addition, you can read several of his publications here.